Celiac Disease and Sjögren’s

 What is Sjögren’s?

-Sjögren’s (pronounced SHOW-grins) syndrome is an autoimmune disease characterized most often by dry eyes and a dry mouth.
+Sjögren’s (pronounced SHOW-grins) is a systemic autoimmune disease characterized most often by dry eyes and a dry mouth.
+Other symptoms may include fatigue, joint and/or muscle pain, and neuropathies.
 It is estimated to affect four million Americans of all ages, genders, races and ethnicities.

 Sjögren’s causes white blood cells, called lymphocytes, to target, attack and damage moisture-producing glands.
 This can lead to problems such as difficulty swallowing, dental cavities and vision problems.

 Sjögren’s can also result in damage to tissues of the lungs, kidneys and liver.
 Some people may experience joint pain, swollen salivary glands, skin rashes or dry skin, persistent dry cough or fatigue.
-Anyone can develop this condition, however it is more common in women, people over the age of 40, and people who have a rheumatic disease such as arthritis and lupus.
+Anyone can develop this condition, however, it is more common in women, people over the age of 40, and people who have other rheumatic diseases such as rheumatoid arthritis or lupus.

 Although there is no cure for Sjögren’s, treatments can relieve many of the symptoms.